bajetech/AstraX/docs/docs/guide/usingFreighterNode.md

 const userSignedTransaction = userSignTransaction(xdr, "TESTNET");
 ```

 astrax-api will return a signed transaction xdr.
-Below is an example of how you might submit this signed transaction to Horizon using `stellar-sdk` (https://github.com/xdbfoundation/xdb-digitalbits-sdk):
+Below is an example of how you might submit this signed transaction to Horizon using `xdb-digitalbits-sdk` (https://github.com/xdbfoundation/xdb-digitalbits-sdk):

 ```javascript
 import DigitalBitsSdk from "xdb-digitalbits-sdk";